Coronavirus: SC asks Centre to prevent migration, set up portal within 24 hrs for real time info

-The bench told Mehta that community leaders belonging to all faiths should be involved in the process so that panic could be prevented.
-Mehta told the bench that a petition has been filed in the Kerala High Court regarding migration and since the top court is seized of the issue, the other courts should not deal with it.

-"In this kind of situation, we should not stop the high courts from hearing these matters.
-High Courts may be able to monitor closely," the bench said, and asked Mehta to instruct government lawyers to inform all the high courts about the orders passed by the top court in the matter.
-The bench, while referring to two other petitions filed before it by Parliamentarians from Kerala and West Bengal on issues related to coronavirus, asked Mehta to look into them and said there may be some good suggestions.

-Regarding the shelters where these migrant workers have been kept, the bench said that authorities should entrust duties of managing them to volunteers and not to police.
+The bench said authorities should entrust duties of managing shelters to volunteers and not to police.
 "You ensure that you bring volunteers.
 There should not be use of force or intimidation," the bench said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)